WICG/aom/explainer.md

 This fails, because IDREFs are scoped within the shadowRoot or document context in which they appear.

+Using Element references,
-An author could specify this relationship programmatically instead:
+an author could specify this relationship programmatically instead:

 ```js
 const input = comboBox.shadowRoot.querySelector("input");